wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 </tr>
 <tr>
 <td><code>~proxy.points.*.delivered</code></td>
-<td>Counter showing the number of points successfully delivered to Operations for Applications, broken down by listening port.</td>
+<td>Counter showing the number of points successfully delivered to Tanzu Observability, broken down by listening port.</td>
 </tr>
 <tr>
 <td><code>~proxy.points.*.queued</code></td>
-<td>Counter showing the number of points being queued to be sent to Operations for Applications from the proxy, as a per-second rate.
+<td>Counter showing the number of points being queued to be sent to Tanzu Observability from the proxy, as a per-second rate.
 Queueing usually happens for one of the following reasons:
 <ul>
 <li>The total point rate being collected has reached the maximum capacity.
-The Operations for Applications service is pushing back, causing data to buffer at the proxy and causing the proxy to queue points.</li>
+The Tanzu Observability service is pushing back, causing data to buffer at the proxy and causing the proxy to queue points.</li>
 <li>The proxy has reached the threshold of number of points it can process in each batch.
-The maximum number of points that a proxy can process and push to Operations for Applications is <code>&lt;number_of_cores&gt; * pushFlushMaxPoints</code>, where:
+The maximum number of points that a proxy can process and push to Tanzu Observability is <code>&lt;number_of_cores&gt; * pushFlushMaxPoints</code>, where:
 <ul>
 <li><code>&lt;number_of_cores&gt;</code> is the number of cores on the machine on which the proxy is running</li>
 <li><code>pushFlushMaxPoints</code> is the batch size that the proxy sends every second.
 This value is configurable.
 The default setting is 40,000.</li>